Clickable arrow icon In this article

 Private equity capital doesn’t trade on the stock exchange.
 Thus, the fund is not open to every individual for a subscription.
 This type of investment follows general investment criteria or particular investment criteria that are specific to an industry.

-Private equity fund requires a higher investment amount, and the holding period is long-term.
-Thus, HNIs and institutional investors must have a long-term investment horizon and must be able to afford a large investment corpus.
+A private equity investment fund requires a higher investment amount, and the holding period is long-term.

-The average tenure of a PE fund is between 5 to 10 years and also gives an option for an annual extension.
+The average tenure of private equity investment funds is between 5 to 10 years and also gives an option for an annual extension.
 After the tenure, the fund is closed, and the funds are returned to the partners.
 A group of investment experts from a private equity firm raise and manage the funds.
 They use the funds for large-scale purposes like making acquisitions, raising new capital, funding new technology and start-ups, investing in other private companies, etc.

 Different Private Equity (PE) Investment Strategies

-The following are different private equity investment strategies:
+The following are different types of private equity fund structure or say investment strategies:

 Venture Capital